Graduation Day (1981 film): Home media

 The film was originally released on VHS by Columbia Pictures Home Entertainment in 1982, and again in 1983 by RCA/Columbia Pictures Home Video.
 Troma Entertainment released Graduation Day on DVD for the first time on October 1, 2002, which was later released on December 20, 2005, by Legacy Entertainment.
-Vinegar Syndrome released the film on DVD and Blu-ray in North America in September 2014, while 88 Films released it on Blu-ray in the United Kingdom on October 13.
+Vinegar Syndrome released the film on DVD and Blu-ray in North America in September 2014, while 88 Films released it on Blu-ray in the UK on October 13.

 Reception

 Box office

-The film grossed $98,000 during its opening weekend in sixteen theaters.
-It earned $512,884 between May 8–10 in eighty-three theaters, and $319,538 in seventy-four theaters during May 15–17.
-Its release was expanded to fifteen additional cities in the United States, beginning on May 22 until August 14.
+The film grossed $98,000 during its opening weekend in 16 theaters.
+It earned $512,884 between May 8–10 in 83 theaters, and $319,538 in 74 theaters during May 15–17.
+Its release was expanded to 15 additional US cities, running from May 22 to August 14.

 Sources vary regarding the final box office returns for Graduation Day.
 (Note: According to the contemporary financial film data website The Numbers, Graduation Day grossed $23.9 million worldwide.
 Other sources indicate a North American box office gross of $1,150,000, while in the book Blood Money: A History of the First Teen Slasher Film Cycle (2010), writer Richard Nowell indicates the film earned less than $1 million.)